Divyakri93/Practice/README.md

 # Practice
-This repository id for practing for devops class
+This repository id for practing the Github Flow